statisticalbiotechnology/dsbook/dsbook/unsupervised/autoenc.md

    - Visualize the generated data using matplotlib.

 2. **Project Data into 10D Space**:
    - Apply a random linear transformation to the 2D data to create 10-dimensional representations.
+We do this to hide the actual structure of the data for the autoencoder.
+Our hope is that the encoder will learn to reverse this random transformation.

 3. **Define and Train the Autoencoder**:
    - The autoencoder consists of an encoder that compresses 10D data into a 2D latent space and a decoder that reconstructs it back to the original 10D.